 Swedish power duo Molosser Crude combine the energy and heavy riffing of bands like Kyuss and Unsane with old delta blues rawness and sizzling noise.
-Add the powerful, melodic vocals of drummer Tess and you might get an idea of what this duo create with the unlikely set-up of an electric drum kit and a thirties-style jazz guitar run through three amplifiers at once has now established a form where the unique voice of this duo makes itself heard regardless of what instruments are used.
+Add the powerful, melodic vocals of drummer Tess and you might get an idea of what this duo create.
+What started with the unlikely set-up of an electric drum kit and a thirties-style jazz guitar run through three amplifiers at once has now established a form where the unique voice of this duo makes itself heard regardless of what instruments are used.

 Vocalist/drummer Tess hits her drums hard, with the furious groove of a modern-day Keith Moon, while singing with the effortless coolness of old jazz greats like Ella Fitzgerald and the power of rockers like Chris Cornell.
 Guitarist Jahn has a background in far-out freeform jazz as well as various rock outfits and does not shy for brief excursions into a noisy unknown.
 All this energy is reined in by excellent songwriting and a telepathic communication developed by the pair in Molosser, the downtuned acoustic guitar duo that was the cradle for Molosser Crude.

 Go to Long Bio

 How much noise can you wring out of a drum kit and a fat ol´ archtop guitar?
 Plenty, if you are Swedish power duo Molosser Crude, an extremely electric offshoot from the downtuned acoustic guitar duo Molosser.
 Crude is anything but acoustic, though; guitarist Jahn runs his instrument (still downtuned) through two guitar amps and one bass amp, and the e-drums that singer/drummer Tess uses in the duo's studio videos get whacked just as hard as the “real” kit she uses on stage.